-US lawmakers skeptical grocery merger will mean lower prices
+U.S. lawmakers skeptical Kroger-Albertsons merger will lower prices

 “When divested assets head into bankruptcy in less than a year, that remedy is an embarrassing failure,” Lee said.

 Kroger, based in Cincinnati, Ohio, operates 2,800 stores in 35 states, including brands like Ralphs, Smith’s and Harris Teeter.
-Alberstons, based in Boise, Idaho, operates 2,273 stores in 34 states, including brands like Safeway, Jewel Osco and Shaw’s.
+Alberstons, based in Boise, Idaho, operates 2,273 stores in 34 states, including brands like Safeway, Jewel-Osco and Shaw’s.
 Together the companies employ around 710,000 people.

 Federal lawmakers aren’t the only ones scrutinizing the merger plan.
 Earlier this month, a bipartisan group of state attorneys general sued to block Albertsons from paying a $4 billion dividend to its shareholders until they have reviewed the merger.
+The Washington state Attorney General’s Office is pursing a separate legal action in King County Superior Court.

 That payout is temporarily on hold after a state judge in Washington said he needed more time to consider the matter.